FRC Distance Education

-Beginning Summer 2016 FRC will begin using the Learning Management System "Canvas" for some online courses.
-Most courses are expected to be using Canvas by Fall 2016 and all FRC courses will be using Canvas by Spring 2017.
+During Summer 2016 FRC began using the Learning Management System "Canvas" for online courses.
+Almost all courses are expected to be using Canvas by Fall 2016 and all courses will be using Canvas by Spring 2017.
 This is part of the state-wide "Online Education Initiative."
 All California Community Colleges are moving to the Canvas platform over the next couple of years.
+Assume your course will be using Canvas for online support.

 Using Moodle requires you to create a Moodle account (it just takes a minute) and an enrollment key which you get from your instructor.
 You only need the enrollment key the first time you enter your online course.
 Information about how to create an account in Moodle and use the enrollment key are in the Frequently Asked Questions area on the upper left of the Moodle site.